 Lee said that when she was researching how to determine when to give your child credit for completing a class, she ran across lots of different opinions.
 Here is what Lee recommends:

-- College level work – If your child takes a one semester class at a community college or online, then you should give them 1 credit.
+If your child takes a one-semester class at a community college or online, then you should give them 1 credit.
 NOTE: College classes move faster than high school classes; so, even though a college class is only 1 semester long, it covers the equivalent of a full high school year’s work.

-- Electives or Delight Directed Learning – If your child is reading real books, or having experiences in a specific area of study (such as drama or physical education) then you should count hours to determine credit.
+If your child is reading real books or having experiences in a specific area of studies, such as drama or physical education, then you should count hours to determine credit.

 120-180 hours = 1 credit